adjust/marmalade_sdk/README.md

 There is an example app inside the [`HelloAdjust` directory][example-app].
 You can use the example app to see how the adjust SDK can be integrated.

+In order to test our sample app on Android device, Android Package Name should be named `com.adjust.HelloAdjust`.
+So, if your Marmalade Hub has changed this setting to your defaults, please make sure to rename it.

+![][android-pkg-name]

 ## Basic Installation

 These are the minimal steps required to integrate the adjust SDK into your Marmalade project.

+SDK 4.0.0 for Marmalade is built with Marmalade 7.10 and we advise you to use Marmalade 7.10 or higher in order to use our SDK.

 ### 1. Get the SDK